CVESD Report

 employment was tenuous.

-There was Edward Moller, an art
+There was Edward Moller, an

-teacher, who's been a teacher for
+art teacher, who's been a

-nine years -- in the San Diego
+teacher for nine years -- in the

-Unified School District.
-But
+San Diego Unified School

-because his first job was at
+District.
+But because his first

-charter school, he's denied
+School, a charter school, he's

-seniority under rules devised by
+denied seniority under rules

-the teachers union and district.
+devised by the teachers union

-Moller was let go after cuts from
+and district.
+Moller was let go

-O'Farrell last year.
-But his
+year.
+But his colleague, an

-colleague, an English teacher
+English teacher named Chris

-named Chris Dier, left O'Farrell
+Dier, left O'Farrell just because

-just because he wanted to be
+he wanted to be part of the new

-part of the new Lincoln High.
+Lincoln High.

 Dier's enthusiasm was also